ncatlab/nlab-content/pages/4/8/1/2/2184/content.md

 *  For a __pseudograph__, a pair of vertices is as in a loop graph, while edges are interpreted as pairs of vertices as in a multigraph.
 Thus a pseudograph is given by $V$, $E$, and a function $d: E \to \left\langle{V \atop 2}\right\rangle$.

 Note:  While 'simple graph' is unambiguous, the other terms above are not.
 In particular, 'multigraph' sometimes means a pseudograph, 'pseudograph' sometimes means a loop graph, and 'loop graph' sometimes means a pseudograph.
 These could be made unambiguous by saying 'simple multigraph', 'simple loop graph', and 'multipseudograph', respectively, but we will try to keep our terminology short.
+An oldfashioned (e.g. [p.
+142](#Harary1953)) term for 'simple graph' is 'linear graph', traces of which remain in the usual term 'linear hypergraph' in combinatorics (i.e. hypergraph any two edges of which intersect in at most one element of the ground set).

 ### Directed graphs